This advice applies to Scotland. Change country

 Some of these approaches allow for the matter to be dealt with in private.
 If a matter goes before the Parliament it becomes a public matter.
 You should tell your MSP if you don't want the matter to be dealt with in public.

-There are 129 members of the Scottish Parliament (MSPs) who are normally elected by general election every four years.
+There are 129 members of the Scottish Parliament (MSPs) who are normally elected by general election every four years, although the session of Parliament that started in 2016 lasts for five years.
 Each voter at a Scottish Parliament election has two votes.
 The first vote is for a constituency member and the winner will be the candidate who gets the largest number of votes in the constituency.
 There are a total of 73 constituency members.
 The second vote is for a political party, or candidate standing as an individual, within a larger region.
 These regional members are elected by a system of proportional representation called the Additional Member system (AMS).
 There are eight Scottish Parliament regions in Scotland and each region has seven seats in the Parliament (a total of 56).

 All members of the Scottish Parliament, however they are elected, have the same rights and responsibilities.